16 Jan 23 | 09:35:47

 The outcome can look fantastic but may not be worth the additional cost, depending on your project objectives.

 This means that each scene you add will affect the cost of your animation.
-Most animation teams will plan for around 3 scenes in a 2 minutes and 30 seconds animation.
+Most animation teams will plan for around 3 scenes in a 2-minute and 30-second animation.
 Going over this may see the cost of the animation rise.

 You’ll need to select a voiceover artist that matches your brand.
 After recording, the voiceover will be edited into (laid over) your final animation.